-Article | Last updated: 2017-09-05 | Ministry of Culture
+Article | Last updated: 22/01/2019 | Ministry of Culture

 The Broadcasting Act

-The Ministry remains responsible for the ownership government of the Norwegian National Broadcaster (NRK).
-Under the Broadcasting Act, all broadcasters other than NRK are subject to licensing.
-The Broadcasting Act authorises NRK to engage in broadcast activities.
-NRK is financed by means of a license fee, and is obliged to offer public service broadcasting via radio, TV and the Internet.
+The objective of public broadcasting is to provide the entire population with access to a broad range of content.
+In Norway, we currently have a public service broadcaster (NRK).
+The Ministry is responsible for the ownership government of NRK.
+In order to engage in broadcasting or broadcast locally via wireless, ground-based transmission facilities, all broadcasters other than NRK are subject to licensing.
+Under the Broadcasting Act, the NRK has a right to engage in broadcasting.
+NRK is financed by means of a license fee, and is mandated to offer public broadcasting via radio, TV and the internet.
 The NRK’s public service remit is set out in the NRK placard, which is incorporated into NRK’s articles of association.

 - The coverage of NRK’s digital radio services must correspond to that of the channel NRK P1 on FM.